Optical Communications with Relative Intensity Noise: Channel Modeling and Information Rates: System and Channel Model

 \end{theorem}

 \begin{proof} The output of the receiver filter $Y(t)=(V\!\ast\! h)(t)$ is

 where $Z(t)$ denotes the filtered signal-dependent noise component and $Q(t)$ the filtered thermal noise.
-Since $p(t)$ and $h(t)$ form a pair of filters that satisfy the zero ISI Nyquist criterion, after sampling at $t=kT$ ($k\in\mathbb{Z}$), the symbols $A_k$ are recovered from \mbox{$(S\ast h)(kT)$} in \eqref{eq:y_t}.
+Since $p(t)$ and $h(t)$ form a pair of filters that satisfy the zero ISI Nyquist criterion, after sampling at $t=kT$ ($k\in\mathbb{Z}$), the symbols $X_k$ are recovered from \mbox{$(S\ast h)(kT)$} in \eqref{eq:y_t}.
 Defining $Z_k=Z(kT)$ and $Q_k=Q(kT)$ as the sampled versions of $Z(t)$ and $Q(t)$ in \eqref{eq:y_t}, respectively, we obtain \eqref{eq:Y_k}. \end{proof}

-From \eqref{eq:Zk}, we observe that $Z_k$ depends on neighboring symbols $A_m$ and their corresponding time-shifted pulses \mbox{$p((k-m)T-\tau)$}.
+From \eqref{eq:Zk}, we observe that $Z_k$ depends on the current and neighboring symbols $X_n$ and their corresponding time-shifted pulses \mbox{$p((k-n)T-\tau)$}.
 Thus, we see via \eqref{eq:Zk} that \eqref{eq:Y_k} is not a memoryless channel model, as is usually assumed in the literature, see, e.g., \cite{szczerba20124,rizzelli2023analytical,maneekut2024reach}.
+Furthermore, since $Z_k$ is the mixture of two independent random variables, it is not guaranteed that $Z_k$ is also Gaussian.
+Although \eqref{eq:Zk} can be written in the form $Z_k=\sum_{n\in\mathbb{Z}} X_n W_{k,n}$, we emphasize that this is not the typical ISI setup for band-limited channels, as the coefficients $W_{k,n}$ are random due to the term $N_\rin(kT-\tau)$ inside the integral of \eqref{eq:Zk}.

+Although the channel in \eqref{eq:Y_k} generally has memory, the memory coefficients are stochastic.
+Thus, here we consider the case where we treat the current symbol $X_k$, and any neighboring symbol $X_n$ ($n\neq k$) interference in the signal-dependent noise component $Z_k$ as additive noise.
+This assumption will also be used for the analysis in Sec.~\ref{sec:air} and is explored in the following example.

+\begin{example}[\textit{Signal-dependent Noise Simulations}] We consider the noise component $Z_k$ by performing a continuous-time simulation of the model in Fig.~\ref{fig:system_IMDD} with the equally-spaced constellation \mbox{$\Xset=10^{-3}\{0.55, 0.88, 1.22, 1.55\}$}, along with the parameters specified in Table~\ref{tab:sim_param}.
+Figure~\ref{fig:histograms} shows the histogram of the received samples $Y_k$.
+The effect of $Q_k$ is shown by \textit{turning off} $Z_k$, and vice versa.
+From the histograms, it is clear that the variance of $Z_k$ depends on the amplitude of the transmitted symbol $X_k=x$, i.e., the larger the value of $x$, the larger the variance. \end{example}

-While it is straightforward to see that \mbox{$Q_k\!\sim\!\mathcal{N}\left(0,\frac{1}{2}N_0^\thn G^2 \|h\|_2^2\right)$}, the distribution of $Z_k$ is not trivial to determine due to its dependence on the transmitted signal $S(t)$.
+While it is straightforward to see that \mbox{$Q_k\!\sim\!\mathcal{N}\left(0,\sigma_Q^2\right)$}, the distribution of $Z_k$ is not trivial to determine due to its dependence on the transmitted signal $S(t)$.
 The statistical properties of $Z_k$ are analyzed next.